 NDB tables in MySQL

-MySQL Cluster NDB 7.3 include the following:
+MySQL Cluster NDB 7.3 and later include the following:

 Temporary tables are not supported; a

 The only types of user-defined partitioning supported for